Skip to main content

 FFMPEG is very powerful and this is very restricted to our purpose.
 You will definitely use the following commands.

-FFMPEG list available devices
+FFMPEG lists available devices

 ffmpeg -list_devices true -f dshow -i dummy